h0nza/tcl-hacks/tipple/README.md

  * <https://chiselapp.com/user/aspect/repository/sdx/wiki?name=howto>
  * `../hacks/cuppa` has some stuff for processing teapot + gutter metadata
+ * <https://sourceforge.net/projects/kbskit/> inspired some of the `tipple.txt` commands

 Bigger, more capable but much hairier things: